Bio:

 Dr Laurence Dube-Rushby

-Laurence Studied Fine Art in France, her native country, where she gained two degrees in Fashion and Fine Art.
-She has 26 years of experience working as a freelance artist and art consultant in the UK, developing commissions and projects for the private and the public sector.
-She was awarded 3 Grants for the Arts by Arts Council, England, and British Council Fellowship to undertake research at Venice Biennale 2019.
-Her work has been shown in Galleries, Arts Centres and Museums across England, France and Italy.
+Laurence Dubé-Rushby is a French-born artist who studied Fine Art and Fashion in France before establishing a 28-year career as a freelance artist and art consultant in the UK.
+She has delivered commissions and projects across private and public sectors, receiving three Grants for the Arts from Arts Council England and a British Council Fellowship to conduct research at the 2019 Venice Biennale.
+Her work has been exhibited widely in England, France, and Italy.